maunzi532/V42/README.md

 # This is V42
 Rules for using:
-1. Only M5s may push to __master__
-2. Other branches can be used by admins
-3. master is sometimes uncompilable
+3. this is sometimes uncompilable
 4. Has to be compiled, __no compiled version here__
 5. Some commits will crash, this is sometimes intended
-6. If uncompilable or crashing, use an older version
+6. If uncompilable or crashing, try using an older version
 7. Try keeping the size of the compiled version rather small
 8. (evtl.)
 All take smite and go to __botlane__
 9. Read the __Controls__ before using (May be outdated though)
-A. The contents of "Beschreibung" are probably useless
+A. The contents of "Beschreibung" are __probably useless__
-B. Small changes in the text files can (and will) produce a crash
+B. Any changes in the text files can (and will) produce a crash
 C. When something is needed public, __make public!__
 D. __Avoid__ getters and setters
 E. The other character is for testing bugged hair which heavily bugs on the player character
-F. V42 has a very problematic dependancy matrix, fix pls

 # Controls (May be outdated)
-(The Controls depend on your Overlay Settings)
+The Controls depend on your Overlay Settings
+Go to Einstellungen/Overlay1 and replace TA1
+with TA2 if you want the second control scheme
 I,W - forward, grab edge, climb up
 J,A - left
 L,D - right